Troubleshoot Azure Stream Analytics outputs

 Verify connectivity to outputs by using the Test Connection button for each output.

-Look at Monitoring Metrics on the Monitor tab.
+Look at Monitoring metrics on the Monitor tab.
 Because the values are aggregated, the metrics are delayed by a few minutes.

-- To find the errors, go to the Audit Logs and filter on Failed status.
+- If the Runtime Errors value is greater than zero, your job receives data but generates errors while processing the query.
+To find the errors, go to the audit logs, and then filter on the Failed status.

 - The job was unable to push data to the output sink for connectivity or authentication reasons.

-First output is delayed
+The first output is delayed

-- For analytic functions, the output is generated for every event, there is no delay.
+- For analytic functions, the output is generated for every event.
+There is no delay.

-Output falls behind
+The output falls behind